Instruction: DIY filament dry box – the ANYBOX V2

 If something goes wrong when pressing in, or if you want to remove the ball bearing from the pulley again, the Tool_Bearing_Press_Out and Tool_Bearing_Press_Counter can be used.
 How this works is written down in the chapter Pressing a ball bearing out of a pulley in the appendix.

-Then one of the 485 mm M8 threaded rods is inserted into one of the rod mount and secured with two M8 nuts on both sides.
-Simply use two 13 mm open-ended wrenches for this.
-Do not overtighten to avoid damaging the 3D printed bracket.
-The short, free end of the threaded rod should protrude approx. 13 mm beyond the nut.
+Insert one of the M8 threaded rods (485 mm) into one of the rod mounts and secure it with two M8 nuts on both sides.
+To do this, simply use two 13 mm open-ended wrenches.
+Do not tighten too much so that the 3D printed mount is not damaged.
+The short, free threaded rod end should still protrude approx. 13 mm beyond the nut.

 Then put on a pulley and tighten it with a third nut so that the nut and the threaded rod end are flush.